FuelLabs/sway/docs/src/sway-on-chain/libraries.md

 Libraries in Sway are files used to define out new types and functions useful for general-purpose programming.
 An example of this is the [Sway Core Library](https://github.com/FuelLabs/sway-lib-core) which outlines various functions that attach to the uint64 type.

-Functions in Libraries should not depend on reading any state or mutable values and should be pure.
+Functions in Libraries can also read from storage and interact with the state.
 Libraries are denoted using the `library` keyword followed by a name so that they can be imported.

 ```sway
 library my_library;